Measurement of the mass of Higgs boson through HZ production at FCC-ee: Analysis and results

 The recoil mass distribution obtained from simulated signal events at $\sqrt{s} = 240$ GeV, with the $Z$ boson decaying leptonically ($Z \rightarrow l^+l^-$) have been shown in Figure~\ref{fig:recoil240}.
 This distribution was fitted using a signal plus background (S+B) model.
 The fit yields a Higgs boson mass of $ m_H = 125.032~\text{GeV} \text{ (mean)}$ with $ \sigma_H = 0.256~\text{GeV} \text{ (sigma)}$ from the recoil mass distribution.

 This result demonstrates the excellent recoil mass resolution achievable with the IDEA detector at FCC-ee.
 The mass resolution of approximately 0.25 GeV is consistent with expectations for a clean leptonic final state ($Z \to l^+l^-$) and confirms the ability of the detector and reconstruction methods to precisely resolve the Higgs boson signal.
 Such precision is crucial for probing the $HZZ$ coupling and for potential deviations from the Standard Model predictions.
 The distribution exhibits a clear and narrow peak centered around the nominal Higgs mass.
 This narrow peak around 125 GeV enables accurate extraction of the inclusive $e^+e^- \to HZ$ cross section and related coupling parameters.
-The cross section is expected to about $0.5\%$ precision at FCC-ee.
+The cross section is expected to about $0.5\%$ precision at FCC-ee \cite{Azzurri2022}.

 The signal was modeled using a Double Side Crystal Ball (DSCB) function from the RooFit package of the data analysis software framework ROOT \cite{Rene1997}, and the background with a smooth polynomial shape.
 A combined signal-plus-background (S+B) fit was applied to extract the Higgs mass and resolution parameters.
 The sharp peak near 125 GeV demonstrates the excellent mass resolution achievable with the recoil technique at this energy.
-The relatively small sigma value confirms the high precision capability of the FCC-ee and the effectiveness of the IDEA detector's lepton reconstruction performance.

 Background contributions, mainly from $ZZ$ and $WW$ processes, form a smooth underlying distribution, well-separated from the Higgs signal.
 The clean experimental conditions at 240 GeV and the high signal-to-background ratio allow for accurate extraction of Higgs properties.